How to Build an eLearning Platform like Coursera (or Udemy)?

 1. Paid Certificates

-Of course, the platform should share with a course creator.
+Of course, the platform should share profits with a course creator.
 Thus, at Udemy, content creators earn 97% of course revenue if students are referred by the instructor.
 If the participants are attracted by Udemy efforts, then the website and instructor get 50% shares of the earnings.
 And if the students are brought by an affiliate, the platforms give only 25% to the instructor, while 50% goes to the affiliate.
-According to the statistics, in 2015, the top 10 instructors collected more than $17 million in total.

 2. Monthly Subscription

-In 2016, Coursera introduced a subscription price plan for specialization courses.
-The participants can enroll for the course with a 7-day trial period and after this period the fee will be taken automatically for a continuation of the course (for ex., $49 per month).
-The motivational bonus for students is that the faster they pass the course the more they save.
+You can subscribe to Coursera Plus for $60 per month and get acess to 7,000+ courses.
+The participants can enroll for the course with a 7-day trial period and after this period the fee will be taken automatically for a continuation of the course.

 3. Affiliate